 Element Link to remuneration policy Application of policy Maximum opportunity Performance metric Long Term Incentive Plan To incentivise performance and to align the interests of EDs and shareholders over the long term.
-EDs are eligible to receive awards under the Long Term Incentive Plan at the discretion of the Committee.
+EDs are eligible to receive awards under the Long-Term Incentive Plan at the discretion of the Committee.
 Awards are granted as conditional awards which vest after three years subject to the meeting of objective performance conditions specified at award.
 Awards are subject to malus and clawback provisions.
 An additional holding period of two years post vesting is applied to awards made to the EDs.
 The award reflects practices in the median to upper quartile of our peer group.
 The plan sets a normal maximum of 100% of the base rate of salary and lays down that the committee may exceptionally grant up to 200% of the base rate of salary at the time of the award.
 Performance measures are CAGR in revenue over the vesting period and the annual achievement of an internally set EPS target ahead of market expectations for each of the three years of the vesting period.
 All employee shareholding plan To encourage all employees to make a long-term investment in the Company's shares in a tax efficient way.
 The EDs and enrolled in the plan as it covers all employees.
 Complies with the HMRC regulations for Share Incentive Plans.
-None Pensions To attract and retain individuals of the experience and calibre required to achieve our strategic goals and in whom shareholders can have confidence.
+None Pensions To offer all employees the opportunity to invest in their retirement and to treat all employees equally in respect of their long-term retirement planning.
 The EDs are eligible for the Group Workplace Pension Plan.
 None None Benefits To attract and retain individuals of the experience and calibre required to achieve our strategic goals and in whom shareholders can have confidence.
-The EDs are eligible for the Group Workplace Pension Plan.
+EDs are entitled to a car or car allowance, along with family healthcare scheme (BUPA), and life assurance cover.
 None None Non-Executive Remuneration To provide fees appropriate to time commitments and responsibilities of each role.
-The EDs are eligible for the Group Workplace Pension Plan.
+Non-executive Directors are paid a base fee through the payroll.
+Fees are reviewed periodically.
+In addition, reasonable business expenses maybe reimbursed.
 The Group Board is guided by the general increase for the broader employee population and takes into account relevant market movements.
 None